MLB Betting Odds, Totals, and Run Lines for the Baseball Games Today

 The matchup between the Cleveland Guardians and the Kansas City Royals is going to offer two of the bottom half teams in all of baseball.

-Cleveland is going to be coming in as the favorite on the money line at -115.
+Cleveland is going to be coming in as the favorite on the Moneyline at -110.
 The over/under for this one is going to be 8.5.

+The Guardians are going to be starting superstar pitcher Shane Bieber and the Reds are going to be throwing Tyler Mahle.

 Brewers vs Orioles Odds, Run Line, and Total